 Estimated reading time: 3 minutes

-As you go about picking your fruit during the fruit season, you get to see the end result of the thinning that was done a couple of months ago.
-You’ll see where it worked, and where it didn’t.
+As you go about picking your fruit during the fruit season, you get to see the end result of the fruit thinning that was done in early spring.

-One of the most important reasons for fruit thinning is to encourage the tree to start making new fruit buds very early in the season.
-That will encourage the tree to have more fruit next year.
-Unfortunately, you’re not going to know until next year whether it worked or not.
+One of the most important reasons is to encourage the tree to start making new fruit buds very early in the season.
+This will encourage the tree to have more fruit next year.

-But the other reasons for thinning are fairly obvious, and you’ll be able to assess your results within weeks or months of doing the job.
-The first thing to look at is the fruit itself.
+But other reasons for thinning are fairly obvious, like getting bigger fruit.
+You’ll be able to assess your results within weeks or months of doing the job.

 Here’s a bunch of apricots that were missed in the thinning, and you can clearly see the outcome.